zer0cache/matic-docs/docs/maintain/validate/validator-commission-operations.md

   - polygon
   - validator
   - commission
+slug: validator-commission-operations
 image: https://matic.network/banners/matic-network-16x9.png
 ---
 import useBaseUrl from '@docusaurus/useBaseUrl';

-You can set up and change your [commission](/docs/validate/glossary#commission) as a validator.
+You can set up and change your [commission](../glossary#commission) as a validator.

 A validator is entitled to charge any commission rate.
 The minimum commission would be 0% and the maximum commission would be 100% of the rewards earned.

 You are allowed to change the commission rates as many times as you would like.

 As a validator, it is one of your responsibilities to inform the community on commission changes.
-See [Validator Responsibilities](/docs/validate/validator/responsibilities).
+See [Validator Responsibilities](../validator/responsibilities).

 ## Set up your commission rate as a validator

 You set up the commission rate as part of your initial validator staking process.
-See [Validator Staking Operations](/docs/validate/validate/validator-staking-operations).
+See [Validator Staking Operations](validator-staking-operations).

 ## Change your commission rate